fredcommo/IC50/README.md

 # IC50
 [Example]

-### Compute IC50 with 4-P/5-P logistic regressions, using ODs and drug concentrations.
+### Compute IC50 with 4-P/5-P logistic regressions, using optic densities (ODs) or proportion of control, and drug concentrations.

 ### Demo